cicorias/Castle-Winbuntu/README.md

 1. Download and install the Awesome patched font:
   * <https://github.com/gabrielelana/awesome-terminal-fonts/raw/patching-strategy/patched/Inconsolata%2BAwesome.ttf>
 2. Again, I'm currently using ConEmu for my terminal, and although not perfectly rendered, this font can be pretty easily loaded and used without much difficulty.
-Frankly, I am still finding the adjustmment to using something other than Iterm2 chief among my challenges in establishing a reasonable dev workflow on Windows.
+Frankly, I am still finding the adjustment to using something other than Iterm2 chief among my challenges in establishing a reasonable dev workflow on Windows.
 However I've only really begun exploring what's possible with ConEmu, and am always on the lookout for other interesting projects :)

 ### Boxtarter